Compassion can lead to better physical and emotional outcomes for recovery, writes Aleney de Winter.

 “I will offer those who suffer all my attention, my science and my love.” – Hippocrates

 Kindness remains a theme in the modern Hippocratic Oath, with today’s medics making a solemn vow that warmth, sympathy, and understanding may outweigh the surgeon’s knife or the chemist’s drug.
-But somehow, despite a growing body of scientific evidence on its positive impact on our physical health, kindness remains one of medicine’s most overlooked remedies.
+But somehow, despite a growing body of scientific evidence on the positive power of kindness on our physical health, it remains one of medicine’s most overlooked remedies.

 The philosophy that the secret of the care of a patient is caring for the patient is now being backed by scientific studies spanning practices from psychology and neuroscience to economics.
 These controlled trials are demonstrating that delivering health care with a side of kindness can not only decrease pain, anxiety and blood pressure but promote increased immune function and faster physiological healing.
 It can even hasten recovery from the common cold.
 In essence, kindness in health care holds the power to heal.